clabs/rockon/README.md

 ## Database

+Run `docker compose up -d postgres` to start Postgres, or use the `.env` file to configure the use of the SQLite3 backend.

+## Debug mailserver

-Run `docker compose up -d` to start Postgres and Mailhog.
+Run `docker compose up -d mailhog` to start the debug mail server.

 ## Django